dojo/framework/docs/en/testing/supplemental.md

 #### `assertionTemplate.insertBefore()`

-Returns a new assertion template with the passed children inserted before the existing nodes children.
+Returns a new assertion template with the passed children inserted before the existing node's children.

 ```tsx
 .insertBefore(wrapped: Wrapped, children: () => RenderResult);